If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 And be able to say, something we hear fairly often:

-Beyond this, you can continue to enjoy what you’ve learned at our nights continue advancing your skills: the fun keeps growing.
+Beyond this, you can continue to enjoy what you’ve learned at our nights and continue advancing your skills.
+The fun keeps growing.

 I hope the above has helped you understand what we’re about, and what you have the chance to do if you come with us to start this new hobby.

-Do join our waiting list if you want to do this:
+Do register interest if you want to do this:

 Even knowing this